Credit Card Balance Transfers 101

 If you'd like to consolidate credit card balances or other types of loans, a balance transfer may be the solution you're looking for.
 Transferring multiple balances to a single credit card can simplify your monthly payments and potentially save you money on interest.
 This guide offers answers to the most common balance transfer questions.

 Balance transfer fees vary from one credit card to another.
-Typically, the fee is a percentage of the transferred balance (such as 3% of the balance transferred) with a required minimum fee.
-Some credit cards have promotional fee waivers for a specific offer.
+Typically, the fee is a percentage of the transferred balance (such as 3% of the balance transferred) or a minimum fee, whichever is greater.
+Some credit cards have lower introductory or promotional balance transfer fees for a specific offer.

 It depends on the offer.
 Promotional APRs must last for at least six months but some offers provide for a longer duration.

 The amount of time it takes for a balance transfer to be completed depends on whether you're transferring a balance to a new or existing account and which credit card companies are involved.
-Generally, it can take anywhere from two to 21 days for a balance transfer to post to your account, although at some banks, it may take even longer.
+Generally, it can take anywhere from 2 to 21 days for a balance transfer to post to your account, although with some credit card companies, it may take even longer.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.